pacificclimate/pycds/docs/test-migrations.md

-# PyCDS local test database
+# Test migrations with a test database

-## What

-The files in this directory allow you to build and run a test database for PyCDS.

-## Why
+We have defined a Docker image `pcic/pycds-test-db` that establishes a test PyCDS database.

-Mainly for for testing the Alembic customization (`alembic/env.py`) and database migrations.
+It is mainly used for testing the Alembic customization (`alembic/env.py`) and database migrations.

-## How

-The Dockerfile defines a Docker image with PostgreSQL 9.3, PostGIS 2.4, and PL/Python installed.
+The image defines a Docker image with PostgreSQL 9.3, PostGIS 2.4, and PL/Python installed.
 This configuration matches our test environment, and approximately matches our production environment, which currently runs